 “Everything wonderful that has been created or achieved had to start with someone who believed it could be better.”

 Believing at your core that things can be better is a powerful force.
-When we’re in the middle of seasons with our kids that seem hopeless or endless, holding on to optimism can keep us moving forward.
+When we’re in the middle of seasons with our kids that seem hopeless or a year that seems it will never, ever end, holding on to optimism can keep us moving forward.
 Mary and I started SALT effect because we believe that when moms have a better balance and can manage their busyness, families and communities and future generations are stronger.